truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallNetdataApp.md

 ## Using the Netdata Web Portal
 After deploying the SCALE Netdata app click on **Web Portal** to open the Netdata agent local dashboard.
-This dashboard provides a system overview with CPU usage and other vital statistics.
+This Netdata dashboard provides a system overview of CPU usage and other vital statistics for the TrueNAS server connecting to Netdata.

 {{< trueimage src="/images/SCALE/Apps/NetdataWebPortalLocalDashboard.png" alt="Netdata Web Portal Local Dashboard" id="Netdata Web Portal Local Dashboard" >}}

-The Netdata dashboard displays a limited portion of the reporting capabilities of the Netdata app.
+The Netdata System Overview dashboard displays a limited portion of the reporting capabilities.
+Scroll down to see more information or click on a listed metric on the right side of the screen to show the graph and reporting on that metric.
+Click the other tabs at the top left of the dashboard to view other dashboards for nodes, alerts, anomalies, functions, and events.
+You can add your own Netdata dashboards using Netdata configuration documentation to guide you.
-Click on the **Nodes** tab to better understand the differences between the Netdata agent and Netdata Cloud.
-Evaluate your system reporting needs.
+Click on the **Nodes** tab to better understand the differences between the Netdata agent and Netdata Cloud service reporting.
+The Netdata Cloud monitors your cloud storage providers added to Netdata.

 {{< trueimage src="/images/SCALE/Apps/NetdataNodesDashboard.png" alt="Netdata Nodes Dashboard" id="Netdata Nodes Dashboard" >}}